IoT-Dude/iot-dude.github.io/_posts/2023-08-08-Sun-Tzu-overcome-conflict.md

 Disorder and clamor cloud our situational awareness, stir our negative emotions, and push us to make bad decisions simply to satisfy the need to do something — anything — to make a difference.
 This makes conflict more likely and, when it occurs, more problematic to deal with.
 Unfortunately, both are common in modern life.

 While we may not have much leverage over the chaos and disorder in the external world, we can settle the clamor within.
 Once the conflict becomes unavoidable, we shouldn’t let it unsettle us or view it as a means to punish another person for our gain.
 Instead, we should set ourselves to resolving it, minimizing damage, and maintaining our equanimity in the face of its challenges.
 This requires not only avoiding the five traits Sun Tzu warned about — anger, greed, pride, recklessness, and over-protection— but learning to adapt our responses as the conflict unfolds.
-A replica of a bamboo tablettes roll
-A replica of Sun Tzu’s The Art of War.
-(Credit: Popolon / Wikimedia Commons)

 ## 5.
 <b><i>The considerations of the intelligent always include both benefit and harm.
 As they consider benefit, their work can expand; as they consider harm, their troubles can be resolved.</i></b>